Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/07-Tests.md

 ------------------------------

 So far we have used the `-t` flag on the command line to run the tests.
-It is of course possible to interact with the test suites programmatically as well.
+It is of course possible to interact with the tests programmatically as well.

-Each test suite is represented as a regular function in the name tree.
+Each test is represented as a regular function in the name tree.
 As such, we can simply run the function to run the tests inside of it:

 ```bs